SetuHQ/docs/README.md

 ### Install VS code extensions

-For easy syntax higlighting, install this [extension](https://marketplace.visualstudio.com/items?itemName=unifiedjs.vscode-mdx)
+For easy syntax higlighting,

+* Install this [extension](https://marketplace.visualstudio.com/items?itemName=unifiedjs.vscode-mdx) from marketplace.
+* or you can install in VS Code by the extensions tab in the leftside bar or press `Shift + Cmd/Ctrl + X` and search for `MDX`

-For documentation preview, install this [extension](https://marketplace.visualstudio.com/items?itemName=SetuDesign.docter-preview)
+For documentation preview,

+* Install this [extension](https://marketplace.visualstudio.com/items?itemName=SetuDesign.docter-preview) from marketplace.
+* You can install in VS Code by the extensions tab in the leftside bar or press `Shift + Cmd/Ctrl + X` and search for `Docter Preview`

 ## Features